fstltna/AlienArena_Status/README.md

 I then suggest you add this directory (AlienArena_Status) into your path, so that you can just run "git pull" to upgrade to the latest version aastatus as updates come out.

-Add this to your crontab file:
+Add this to your crontab file (put path where you extracted this archive):

 	10 1 * * * /root/AlienArena_Status/aastatus